 - For a student to resume testing and change previously answered items, the LEA must submit a Grace Period Extension Appeal.
 Without the Grace Period Extension Appeal, the student will not be permitted to review or change any previously answered items, even if the items are marked for review.
 An assessment is reopened or reset within 24 hours of the Appeal’s approval.

 - Any highlighted text and notes in the digital notepad will be saved when a test is paused.

-The Writing domain for grade levels three through twelve and the Speaking domain for all grades do not have pause rules.
+The Writing domain for grade levels three through twelve and the Speaking domain for all grade levels do not have pause rules.
 This means the following: